-We may notice that God speaks directly to our condition or circumstances when we put aside our old coping mechanisms and intentionally seek Him.
+God speaks directly to our condition or circumstances when we put aside our old coping mechanisms and intentionally seek Him.
 When we open our eyes and ears, we may see and hear our story being told in a variety of ways.
-To the extent that we can set aside our own expectations and ideas of how things ought to go, we will find our answers.
+To the extent that we can set aside our own expectations and ideas of how things ought to go, we will find answers.

-This week's gospel reading shares an account of a rich man asking Jesus how he can inherit eternal life.
+This week's Gospel Reading shares an account of a rich man asking Jesus how he can inherit eternal life.
 Having observed God's commandments since a young boy, the question seems genuine.
 Mark's gospel continues:

-Jesus, looking at him, loved him and said to him, "You are lacking in one thing.
-Go, sell what you have, and give to the poor and you will have treasure in heaven; then come, follow me."
-At that statement his face fell, and he went away sad, for he had many possessions.
+Jesus, looking at him, loved him and said to him,

+"You are lacking in one thing.

+Go, sell what you have, and give to the poor

+and you will have treasure in heaven;

+then come, follow me."

+At that statement his face fell,

+and he went away sad, for he had many possessions.

 Jesus speaks directly to the spiritual condition of the rich man in this story.
 While we do not know of his destiny, we know he went away sad.
-We may feel the same way when we consider what God asks of us, especially when the things we are asked to let go of serve us in some way (but have unfortunate consequences).
-For the lust and sex addict, our patterns of acting out may be linked to our desire for intimacy or need for some kind of perceived relief.
+We may feel the same way when we consider what God asks of us, especially when the things we are asked to let go of serve us in some way (but have grave consequences).
 The point is that we are to let God serve us in ways that our limited resources cannot.

-Christ summarizes this as he debriefs with his disciples, first noting, "It is easier for a camel to pass through the eye of a needle than for one who is rich to enter the kingdom of God."
+Jesus summarizes this as he debriefs with his disciples, first noting, "It is easier for a camel to pass through the eye of a needle than for one who is rich to enter the kingdom of God."
 The disciples are amazed at this teaching and ask a similar question we may be asking ourselves:

 "Then who can be saved?"

-Jesus looked at them and said, "For human beings it is impossible, but not for God.
+Jesus looked at them and said,

+"For human beings it is impossible, but not for God.

 All things are possible for God."